Rogersmsong/cyberSecurity/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jump machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: 99.234.202.177/32
+- 99.234.202.177/32

 Machines within the network can only be accessed by jump machine.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?
 ELK VM can be accessed through jump machine and its IP is 10.0.0.4(private address).
 ELK machine private IP is 10.1.0.4 and its public IP is 137.135.60.32.

 A summary of the access policies in place can be found in the table below.